Quill One

 Consumer electronics manufacturersenclosure, assembly, QA, logistics

-A major fab can cost about $10B+ and take roughly 3-5 years.
+A major fab costs about $10B+ and takes roughly 3–5 years.
 That means 2034 scale is plausible only if government and memory-partner work begins early.

 YearMemory/fab objective